nrodgers1/Self-Supervised-Learning-for-Palaeontology/README.md

 Palaeontological Images with Few or No Labels" written by Niall Rodgers at the UK Centre for Astrobiology, at the University of Edinburgh.
 He can be contacted at Niall.Rodgers@ed.ac.uk.

-This Github is considered a work in progess until the accepatnce of the this wokr for publication when I will convert to a permenant repository with a fixed DOI.
+This Github is considered a work in progess until the acceptance of the this work for publication when I will convert to a permenant repository with a fixed DOI.
+However, I wish to get the idea into the Paleontology community as fast as possible.

 This code comprises of two jupyter notebooks.
 One notebook will take a given dataset and the generate all analysis and classifaction for that dataset as shown